Coconut Cilantro Chutney Recipe (Green Coconut Chutney)

 About Coconut Cilantro Chutney

-Coconut Cilantro Chutney (Green Coconut Chutney) is a delicious South Indian style chutney made using sweet fresh coconut, peppery cilantro (coriander leaves), spicy green chilies, and a few other ingredients.
+Coconut Cilantro Chutney (also known as Green Coconut Chutney) is a delicious South Indian chutney made with sweet, fresh coconut, peppery cilantro (coriander leaves), spicy green chilies, and other ingredients.

 This green coriander coconut chutney comes together in just 10 minutes and keeps good in the refrigerator for 3-4 days.

-So make yourself a batch and serve it with idli, dosa, uttapam, or even samosa and pakora.
+So make yourself a batch and serve it with idli, dosa, uttapam, or even Samosa and Aloo Pakora.

 This recipe yields approximately 1 cup of chutney.
 You can easily scale the recipe up or down.